-For Members holding shares in Demat Form and Physical Form
+embers holding shares in Demat Form and Physical Form ---

-PAN

-- Enter your 10 digit alpha-numeric PAN issued by Income Tax Department (Applicable for both demat shareholders as well as physical shareholders) - Members who have not updated their PAN with the Company/Depository Participant are requested to use the sequence number sent by Company/RTA or contact Company/RTA.

-Date of Birth (DOB)

-Enter the Dividend Bank Details or Date of Birth (in dd/mm/yyyy format) as recorded in your demat account or in the Company's records in order to login.
-If both the details are not recorded with the depository or Company, please enter the member id / folio number in the Dividend Bank details field as mentioned in instruction (v).
+5 , PAN Enter your 10 digit alpha by Income Tax Departr both demat shareholder shareholders) Members who have no with the Company/Depart requested to use the se by Company/RTA or corr ment (Applicable for rs as well as physical t updated their PAN pository Participant are quence number sent Date of Birth (DOB) Enter the Dividend Bank Birth (in dd/mm/yyyy fc in your demat account o records in order to login.
+It not recorded with the dep please enter the member the Dividend Bank details f instruction (v). ormat) as recorded r in the Company's f both the details are ository or Company, id / folio number in

-- (ix) After entering these details appropriately, click on "SUBMIT" tab. - (x) Members holding shares in physical form will then directly reach the Company selection screen.
+- (ix) After entering these details appropriately, click on "SUBMIT" tab. - Members holding shares in physical form will (x) then directly reach the Company selection screen.
 However, Members holding shares in demat form will now reach 'Password Creation' menu wherein they are required to mandatorily enter their login password in the new password field.
 Kindly note that this password is to be also used by the demat holders for voting for resolutions of any other Company on which they are eligible to vote, provided that Company opts for e-voting through CDSL platform.
 It is strongly recommended not to share your password with any other person and take utmost care to keep your password confidential. - (xi) For Members holding shares in physical form, the details can be used only for e-voting on the resolutions contained in this Notice. - (xii) Click on the EVSN relevant for Udaipur Cement Works Limited. - (xiii) On the voting page, you will see "RESOLUTION DESCRIPTION" and against the same the option "YES/NO" for voting.
 Select the option YES or NO as desired.
 The option YES implies that you assent to the Resolution and option NO implies that you dissent to the Resolution. - (xiv) Click on the "RESOLUTIONS FILE LINK" if you wish to view the entire Resolution details. - (xv) After selecting the resolution you have decided to vote on, click on "SUBMIT".
 A confirmation box will be displayed.
 If you wish to confirm your vote, click on "OK", else to change your vote, click on "CANCEL" and accordingly modify your vote. - (xvi) Once you "CONFIRM" your vote on the resolution, you will not be allowed to modify your vote.